PRITAM1-D/PRITAM1-D/README.md

 ---

-## 📚 Projects :
+## 📂 Projects

+### 🔹 Mini Core Banking System (Java)
+- Account creation, deposit/withdrawal, transaction history
+- Backend logic inspired by real banking workflows
+- **Tech:** Java, JDBC, MySQL

-## Implemented a real-time sign language to text/speech translation interface, improving accessibility for the hearing impaired.
+### 🔹 ## Implemented a real-time sign language to text/speech translation interface, improving accessibility for the hearing impaired.

 .
 Designed and implemented a real-time sign language to text/speech translation interface, significantly improving accessibility for deaf and hard-of-hearing individuals.

 .
 Collaborated with the product team to deliver a user-friendly application Developed a real-time gesture recognition tool for the deaf and mute using OpenCV, Mediapy, and Keras.

-##  Social Networking Site Using Java
+### 🔹 Social Networking Platform (Java)
-Developed a comprehensive social networking platform with user authentication, profile management, and real-time messaging.
+- Developed a comprehensive social networking platform with user authentication, profile management, and real-time messaging.

 .
 Integrated secure login mechanisms to enhance platform security and